-An educational ebook is a more in-depth, “premium” form of content than a blog post.
+An educational eBook is a more in-depth, “premium” form of content than a blog post.
 While a blog post should be freely accessible to anyone in order to draw visitors, you may ask for useful information such as a visitor’s email address before allowing them to download premium content.

 This strategy is called “gating” content.
 Gated content requires a form submission of some sort.
 If you ask for too many personal details, visitors will be discouraged, but they are usually willing to exchange their names and email addresses for valuable content – and these are some of the most useful pieces of information you can collect.
-With this data in hand, you can continue to nurture and draw in target audiences via content that aligns to the various stages of engagement.
+With this data in hand, you can continue to nurture and draw in target audiences via content that aligns with the various stages of engagement.
 Relying on content that converts is a powerful and fundamental lead generation strategy.

 How will visitors find your gated content in the first place?
-Include attractive and relevant offers for premium content such as ebooks in your freely accessible content (i.e.blog posts) at the middle or the end, where it is noticeable without being intrusive.
+Include attractive and relevant offers for premium content such as eBooks in your freely accessible content (i.e. blog posts) at the middle or the end, where it is noticeable without being intrusive.

 3) Make your site mobile-friendly.

 More and more people are accessing B2B websites through mobile.
 These screens are smaller, and site designs that are beautiful and functional on a laptop or desktop display may be jumbled and unintuitive on a mobile device.